AsteroidOS/asteroidsyncservice/README.md

 cmake --build build -j -t doc
 ```

-This builds the software documentation in html format, the software is built in the `build/doc/html` subdirectory.
-So to view the documents using Firefox, for example, one can use the command `firefox build/doc/html/index.html` which will load the main page.
-Of course any browser can be used, and not just Firefox.
+This builds the software documentation in HTML format.
+The main page for that documentation is `build/doc/html/index.html`

 One can also create a pdf file with the same content.
 This is done using this command: